 Park at the Park at San Diego Padres Petco Park

 Kids love baseball, but sitting down for nine innings?
 Not so much.
 Instead, pack a picnic blanket and enjoy the game at Park at the Park, one of the creative quirks that makes visiting Petco Park a unique experience.
 Located outside the outfield wall but inside the park gates (ticket required), the Park at the Park is a 2.7 acre park designed for people to to enjoy the game, but with the flexibility of kids in mind.
 It contains a mini infield diamond, so little ones can run the bases, and plenty of space to play.

 Legoland is a fantastic amusement park.
 Not only is it filled with fun rides for all ages, our favorite part is you can play with all the Legos.
 This is perfect for toddlers to sit and build and create while parents sit back and relax.
 Don’t forget to take a walk through the aquarium inside LEGOLAND.
 It’s filled with many local resident fish of San Diego waters.

 If you want your kids to sleep hard at night on vacation, sign them up for surfing lessons.
 The waves in San Diego can be pretty perfect, and the water temperatures can feel refreshing in the summer.
 Check out San Diego Surf School, or if you are staying in San Diego for a week or longer, La Jolla Surf Camp offers half and full day camps for kids ages 5-8 years old.

-We hope your kids (and you!) have a blast on vacation with these kid-friendly San Diego activities.
+We hope your kids (and you!) have a blast on vacation with family activities in San Diego.
 Don’t forget to get your HGV Go City Card and Explorer Pass with Partner Perks!